Tired of scrolling? Download a PDF version for easier offline reading and sharing with coworkers.

 While personalization is a nice-to-have in B2C, it’s a must-have for B2Bs for smooth operations.
 Business buyers depend on personalized product catalogs and price lists, custom quote and contract negotiation processes, and the right payment and shipping options.
 They also expect specific product discounts for their company.

-Unlike B2C sellers, some B2B sellers need to set prices based on external factors.
-For example, a distributor starts off with a price dictated by the manufacturer, and then dynamically adjusts prices they set for distributors, wholesalers, and retailers based on their location, volumes and other pre-negotiated criteria.
+Unlike B2C sellers, some B2B sellers need to set prices based on external factors and their marketing and sales strategies.
+For example, a distributor starts with a price dictated by the manufacturer, and then dynamically adjusts prices they set for distributors, wholesalers, and retailers based on their location, volumes, and other pre-negotiated criteria.

 Multiple decision-makers